kakulukia/dotfiles/README.md

 * completion for almost anything via zsh
 * shows errors (and optional codes) from failed commands
 * history-substring-search
+* custom tmux config using ctrl+space as activator shortcut

 Also included is some basic SpaceVim config and a powerline theme for tmux.